How to contact media

 Back in the day, we did mostly radio stations, both

-FM and AM,
+FM and AM, and a few TV shows,

 smallest and largest stations throughout the San Francisco Bay Area.